Donald Bren: Education

-Bren, a trustee at the California Institute of Technology, supported new faculty as Bren Scholars and endowed five Bren Professorships.
+As a trustee at the California Institute of Technology, Bren supported new faculty as Bren Scholars and endowed five Bren Professorships.

-In 2003, Bren also donated $1 million to the Marine Corps University in Quantico, Virginia.
-The funds were used to endow two academic chairs focusing on ethics & leadership and innovation & transformation.
+In 2003, Bren donated $1 million to the Marine Corps University in Quantico, Virginia.
+It was used to endow two academic chairs on ethics and leadership, and on innovation and transformation.

-In addition to higher education, Bren has also contributed significantly to K-12 public schools in California.

-He has supported THINK Together, a provider of after-school services for K-12 students in Southern California.
-Bren first donated to this organization in 2001 with a contribution that helped the after-school program expand its services to 40 schools in the Santa Ana district.
-According to officials, the contribution would benefit more than 10,000 students over 10 years.
+Bren also supported after-school services for K-12 students in Southern California through THINK Together.
+His contribution in 2001 helped the after-school program expand its services to 40 schools in the Santa Ana district.
+This would benefit more than 10,000 students over 10 years.

-In 2006, Bren also made a contribution to the Irvine Unified School District in Irvine, California, in the amount of $20 million.
-This donation would be used by the district to hire art, music and science teachers.
-The funding would benefit students in grades fourth through sixth over a 10-year period, giving them access to music, arts and science programs.
-This contribution is in addition to the $25 million that Bren provided to Irvine schools in 2000.
-According to Tim Shaw, former chief executive officer of the Irvine Public Schools Foundation, the annual gift "seeded the strong public support of elementary arts, music and science instruction."
+Bren donated $25 million in 2000 and $20 million in 2006 to the Irvine Unified School District.
+Tim Shaw, former chief executive officer of the Irvine Public Schools Foundation, commented that the gift "seeded the strong public support of elementary arts, music and science instruction."
+In 2024, the Donald Bren Foundation contributed a $2 million gift to the Irvine Unified School District as part of a broader $50 million commitment over 20 years.

 Conservation

-In March 2009, he was ranked 9th in The (London) Sunday Times' "Green Rich List"- a list of the 100 wealthiest people, who have either invested in green technology/businesses or made large contributions to environmental causes.
-Bren's placement on the list was due to his $20 million in donations to UC Santa Barbara's School of Environmental Science.
+The Sunday Times ranked Bren as 9th in its "Green Rich List" in March 2009.
+This lists the 100 wealthiest people, who have either invested in green technology/business or made large contributions to environmental causes.
+It was due to his $20 million in donations to UC Santa Barbara's School of Environmental Science.